Stealing and Coveting

 - Selfishness: Share ways that selfishness is a temptation in our day and age.
 What are practical manifestations of this sin?

 - Discuss the responsibility we share in caring for the poor.
-Focus, first, upon those more locally who are in poverty.
-What responsibility do we all share in caring for them and what are appropriate responses to poverty?
+First focus upon those locally who are in poverty.
+What responsibility do we all share in caring for them, and what are appropriate responses to poverty?
 Discuss, also, global responsibility between nations.

 - The 10th Commandment moves from the material world to the interior desires.
-Discuss, briefly, the connection between the 7th and 10th Commandments.
+Briefly discuss the connection between the 7th and 10th Commandments.

-- There is an old phrase, “He who has money, never has money enough.”
+- There is an adage that says, “He who has money, never has money enough.”
+Similarly, Ecclesiastes 5:9 states “The covetous are never satisfied with money, nor lovers of wealth with their gain; so this to is vanity.”
 Discuss what this means.

 20 minutes – Final Reflections and sharing